 When reading these verses, I also noticed that after telling the parable, the Lord Jesus added, “Even so it is not the will of your Father which is in heaven, that one of these little ones should perish.”
 Then I got confused: We all know that the Lord Jesus is the incarnate God Himself, and that His word is.
 So why didn’t He just say “This is My will, and My will is God’s will”?
 What is His intention behind this line?

-Later, I read a passage of God’s words which released the confusion in my heart.
-God’s words say, “On the surface, it looks like it’s the Lord Jesus who is speaking, but His will represents the will of God Himself, which is why He said: ‘Even so it is not the will of your Father which is in heaven, that one of these little ones should perish.’
-People at that time only acknowledged the Father in heaven as God, and this person that they saw in front of their eyes was merely sent by Him, and He could not represent the Father in heaven.
-That’s why the Lord Jesus had to say that as well, so that they could really feel God’s will for mankind, and feel the authenticity and the accuracy of what He said.
-Even though this was a simple thing to say, it was very caring and it revealed the Lord Jesus’ humility and hiddenness.
-No matter whether God became flesh or He worked in the spiritual realm, He knew the human heart best, and best understood what people needed, knew what people worried about, and what confused them, so He added this one line.
-This line highlighted a problem hidden in mankind: People were skeptical of what thesaid, which is to say, when the Lord Jesus was speaking He had to add: ‘Even so it is not the will of your Father which is in heaven, that one of these little ones should perish.’
-Only on this premise could His words bear fruit, to make people believe their accuracy and improve their credibility.
-This shows that when God became a regular Son of man, God and mankind had a very awkward relationship, and that the Son of man’s situation was very embarrassing.
+Later, I read a passage of God’s words which cleared the confusion in my heart.
+God’s words say, “On the surface, it looks like it is the Lord Jesus who is speaking, but His will represents the will of God Himself, which is why He said: ‘Even so it is not the will of your Father which is in heaven, that one of these little ones should perish.’
+People at that time only acknowledged the Father in heaven as God, and believed that this person whom they saw in front of their eyes was merely sent by Him, and could not represent the Father in heaven.
+That is why the Lord Jesus had to add this sentence to the end of this parable, so that people could really feel God’s will for mankind and feel the authenticity and the accuracy of what He said.
+Even though this sentence was a simple thing to say, it was spoken with care and love and revealed the Lord Jesus’ humility and hiddenness.
+No matter whether God became flesh or whether He worked in the spiritual realm, He knew the human heart best, and best understood what people needed, knew what people worried about, and what confused them, and that is why He added this sentence.
+This sentence highlighted a problem hidden in mankind: People were skeptical of what thesaid, which is to say, when the Lord Jesus was speaking He had to add: ‘Even so it is not the will of your Father which is in heaven, that one of these little ones should perish,’ and only on this premise could His words bear fruit, to make people believe their accuracy and improve their credibility.
+This shows that when God became a regular Son of man, God and mankind had a very uneasy relationship, and that the Son of man’s situation was very embarrassing.
 It also shows how insignificant the Lord Jesus’ status among humans was at that time.”

 After reading this passage of words, I suddenly realized: The reason why the Lord Jesus said “Even so it is not the will of your Father which is in heaven, that one of these little ones should perish” was because people of that time only admitted God in heaven, and denied the incarnate Lord Jesus as God Himself.
 Even in the eyes of those who followed Him, the Lord was just the Son of man sent by the Father in heaven, so they were skeptical of His words and couldn’t fully accept them.
 The Lord Jesus sympathized with men’s weakness and thus added the line “Even so it is not the will of your Father which is in heaven…,” which was for people to accept what He said more easily.
 By doing so, He intended for those who followed Him to believe in His words without doubt, so that His working and speaking could bear fruit.
 From this line which we would often ignore, I truly appreciated the Lord Jesus’ earnest intentions behind His words as well as God’s sincere love and care for us mankind.
 No matter how people at that time treated Him, as long as they could listen to God’s words, practice in accordance with God’s teachings and gain His salvation, the Lord’s heart would be comforted.
 At the same time, I also saw the Lord Jesus’ humility and hiddenness.
 He never showed off Himself or spoke in a condescending manner, nor did He ever force men to listen to Him.
 He just taught them to listen to God’s words and accept God’s redemptive work, so that they could be forgiven of their sins and escape from the danger of being condemned to death for breaking the law.
 These words of the Lord fully show God’s selfless love for us mankind as well as His sincere desire to save us, from which I also gained an insight into His understanding of men’s foolishness and ignorance: Though people who followed Him at that time didn’t treat Him as God, He never made an issue of it, because He examined the innermost heart of men and knew their stature and what they lacked.
 He just spoke to supply and lead people according to their lack and needs, so that they could understand God’s sincerity in saving them and have more faith to follow Him.